guddusarkar/option_board/README.md

 # option_analysis
-it is a interactive dashboard for index option trader which is created on streamlit library in this app trader can see Nifty, BankNifty and Finnifty option chain and analyse the data by OI (Open Interest) chart. show some low risk Ratio sprade strategy with option analysis page this website also have othe srock market related information like Buy-back, IPO, any companies financial information and recent result announcement.
+It is an interactive dashboard for index option traders, which is created on Streamlit library in this app, traders can see Nifty, BankNifty and Finnifty option chain and analyse the data by OI (Open Interest) chart. show some low-risk Ratio spread strategy with option analysis page, this website also has other stock market-related information like Buy-back, IPO, any company's financial information and recent result announcements.

 # Data collection
-all the option data has collected from nse India official website, screener.in and economics times India wibsite. so I thank to API creator and website handelar. and also streamlit because without streamlit this kind of webapp creation is impossible.
+All the option data has been collected from nse India official website, screener.in and Economic Times India website.
+I thank to API creator and website handlers. and also streamlit, because without Streamlit, this kind of web app creation is impossible.
-# Featurs:
+# Features:
 1. Option chain data along with OI chart and Ratio spread strategy filter.
 2. Financial statement of any company
 3. Financial Freedom calculator: which helps you to find the age and financial freedom magic number.
-4. Live IPO and GMP (Gray market Primium) information.
+4. Live IPO and GMP (Grey market Primium) information.
-5. Income Tax Calculator: which helps to compair old or new which regime best for you.
+5. Income Tax Calculator: which helps to compare old or new which regime best for you.
-6. Live NCD (Non-convertible Debenture) information: the instrument that better than a fixed deposit.
+6. Live NCD (Non-convertible Debenture) information: the instrument is better than a fixed deposit.
-7. today day and upcoming week's companies result announcement information.
+7. today day and upcoming week's companies' result announcement information.

-# furure Objective
+# future Objective
-in future we want to add 1. option gteeks 2. different option strategy payoff graph.
+in future we want to add 1. option Greeks 2. different option strategy payoff graph.

 ___x___